wuxc/pywin32doc/md/pythoncom.md

   - [CoSetCancelObject](pythoncom.md#pythoncomcosetcancelobject)

-    Sets or removes a[PyICancelMethodCalls](#pyicancelmethodcalls) interface to be used on the current thread&nbsp;
+    Sets or removes a [PyICancelMethodCalls](PyICancelMethodCalls.md) interface to be used on the current thread&nbsp;

   - [CoEnableCallCancellation](pythoncom.md#pythoncomcoenablecallcancellation)